wen-git-acc/orderbook/README.md

       - With that said, placing reverse direction order will closed your current position and realized PNL.
       - If the order position amount is larger than active position at reverse direction, all active position PNL will be realized and update the balance.
 The logic will then proceed to fulfiled the net position.
       - If the order position amount is smaller than active position at reverse direction, the active position PNL will be realized based on how much order position user's has given.
-    - Retrieve the current user's wallet balance and validate if the wallet balance is equal to or more than the submitted request amount.
+      - The order execution when end if net position size is 0.
-2. The order is then passed into the matching engine and sent to the respective matching engine based on the order's side (1 is long, -1 is short).
+2. If order execution continues, the order is then passed into the matching engine and sent to the respective matching engine based on the order's side (1 is long, -1 is short).
     - Two matching engine logics are created.
 The logic is similar with slight differences that are hard to realize; hence, two functions are created to improve readability and future modification.
     - A panic handler is added to handle any unforeseen scenarios (technically).
 3. In the matching engine (`/server/pkg/matching_engine/matching_engine.go`), the order book for the respective side is retrieved.